Amrita Sher-Gil: 1937–1941: Later career, influence of Indian art

-Later in 1937, she toured South India and produced her South Indian trilogy of paintings Bride's Toilet, Brahmacharis, and South Indian Villagers Going to Market following her visit to the Ajanta Caves, when she made a conscious attempt to return to classical Indian art.
-These paintings reveal her passionate sense of color and empathy for her Indian subjects, who are often depicted in their poverty and despair.
+Later in 1937, Sher-Gil toured South India and produced her South Indian trilogy of paintings Bride's Toilet, Brahmacharis, and South Indian Villagers Going to Market following her visit to the Ajanta Caves, when she made a conscious attempt to return to classical Indian art.
+These paintings reveal her passionate sense of colour and empathy for her Indian subjects, who are often depicted in their poverty and despair.
 By now the transformation in her work was complete and she had found her 'artistic mission' which was, according to her, to express the life of Indian people through her canvas.
-While in Saraya, Sher-Gil wrote to a friend thus: "I can only paint in India.
+While in Saraya, Sher-Gil wrote to a friend: "I can only paint in India.
 Europe belongs to Picasso, Matisse, Braque....
-India belongs only to me".
-Her stay in India marks the beginning of a new phase in her artistic development, one that was distinct from the European phase of the interwar years when her work showed an engagement with the works of Hungarian painters, especially the Nagybanya school of painting.
+India belongs only to me."
+Her stay in India marks the beginning of a new phase in her artistic development, one that was distinct from the European phase of the interwar years when her work showed an engagement with the works of Hungarian painters, especially the Nagybánya school of painting.

-Sher-Gil married her Hungarian first cousin, Dr. Viktor Egan when she was 25.
-Egan had helped Sher-Gil obtain abortions on at least two occasions prior to their marriage.
+Sher-Gil married her Hungarian first cousin, Viktor Egan when she was 25.
+He had helped Sher-Gil obtain abortions on at least two occasions prior to their marriage.
 She moved with him to India to stay at her paternal family's home in Saraya, Sardar nagar, Chauri Chaura in Gorakhpur, Uttar Pradesh.
 Thus began her second phase of painting, whose impact on Indian art rivals that of Rabindranath Tagore and Jamini Roy of the Bengal school of art.
 The 'Calcutta Group' of artists, which transformed the Indian art scene, was to start only in 1943, and the 'Progressive Artist's Group', with Francis Newton Souza, Ara, Bakre, Gade, M. F. Husain and S. H. Raza among its founders, lay further ahead in 1948.
 Sher-Gil's art was strongly influenced by the paintings of the two Tagores, Rabindranath and Abanindranath who were pioneers of the Bengal School of painting.
-Her portraits of women resemble works by Rabindranath while the use of 'chiaroscuro' and bright colors reflect the influence of Abanindranath.
+Her portraits of women resemble works by Rabindranath while the use of 'chiaroscuro' and bright colours reflect the influence of Abanindranath.